lacework/terraform-azure-activity-log/examples/all-subscriptions-in-tenant/README.md

   all_subscriptions = true
 }
 ```
-For detailed information on integrating Lacework with Azure see [Azure Compliance & Activity Log Integrations - Terraform From Any Supported Host](https://docs.lacework.com/onboarding/azure-compliance-and-activity-log-integrations-terraform-from-any-supported-host)
+For detailed information on integrating Lacework with Azure, see [Azure Compliance & Activity Log Integrations - Terraform From Any Supported Host](https://docs.lacework.com/onboarding/azure-compliance-and-activity-log-integrations-terraform-from-any-supported-host).